-Whenever possible, SMUD will provide potentially impacted customers with notice before implementing any de-energization action, using all available channels to reach customers and other stakeholders with outage information.
+Whenever possible, SMUD will provide potentially impacted customers with notice before implementing any deenergization action, using all available channels to reach customers and other stakeholders with outage information.
 Sudden onset of conditions could impact its ability to provide advanced notice to customers.

-SMUD sends automated pre-recorded phone calls to customers in the impacted areas/neighborhoods advising when the outage is called and directing them to smud. org/outages for up-to-date information.
+SMUD sends automated pre-recorded phone calls to customers in the impacted areas/neighborhoods advising when the outage is called and directing them to smud.org/outages for up-to-date information.
 Smud.org has been updated with features to further enhance customer communications before and during de-energization events.

-The Contact Center IVR (Interactive Voice Response) will have real-time recorded information informing each group of customers that may be impacted before the de-energizations begin.
+The Contact Center's Interactive Voice Response (IVR) will have real-time recorded information informing each group of customers that may be impacted before the de-energizations begin.
 Messages will be customized and updated as needed for each specific event.

-Among SMUD's vulnerable customers are those enrolled in the MED Rate program.
-These customers rely on specialized medical equipment which are certified by a qualified health professional.
-A qualified health professional certifies the equipment in use at the home is essential to keep these customers healthy.
-Currently, SMUD has approximately 9,300 customers who rely on specialized medical equipment and who are enrolled in the MED Rate program.
+Among SMUD's vulnerable customers are those enrolled in the Medical Equipment Discount Rate program (MED rate).
+These customers rely on specialized medical equipment.
+SMUD has a Vulnerable Customer program which allows customers to self-identify as vulnerable for concerns not covered by our MED Rate.
+SMUD has approximately 10,500 customers who rely on specialized medical equipment and who are enrolled in the MED rate program or enrolled in our Vulnerable customer program.
 SMUD will send these customers an email or letter each year to remind them of the risk of wildfire danger, to have an emergency back-up plan if an outage occurs and refer them to smud.org/WildfireSafety for more information.